 How to Calculate Luxury Car Tax in 2024

-Put simply, when a new car exceeds a certain value, the amount exceeding the threshold is subject to a tax rate of 33%.
+When a new luxury car exceeds a certain value threshold, the amount exceeding this threshold is subject to a tax rate of 33%.
+This means that luxury vehicle buyers are paying a premium for the vehicle and taxes.

 When do you need to pay luxury car tax?